robotsorcerer/robotsorcerer.github.io/_posts/2017-04-03-Convex-NonConvex.md

 where \\(Q \succeq \mathbb{S}^n_+ \\) i.e. it is a symmetric, positive semi-definite matrix \\(\in \mathbb{R}^n, q \in \mathbb{R}^n, G \in \mathbb{R}^{p \times n}, \text{ and } h \in \mathbb{R}^p \\).

-Suppose we have our convex quadratic optimization problem in canonical form, we can use primal-dual interior point methods (PDIPM) to find an optimal solution to such a problem (PDIPMs are btw the state-of-the-art in solving such problems currently, see [Boyd and Mattingley](https://stanford.edu/~boyd/papers/pdf/code_gen_impl.pdf)).
+Suppose we have our convex quadratic optimization problem in canonical form, we can use primal-dual interior point methods (PDIPM) to find an optimal solution to such a problem (PDIPMs are btw the state-of-the-art in solving such problems currently, see [Boyd and Mattingley, 2012](https://stanford.edu/~boyd/papers/pdf/code_gen_impl.pdf)).
 Primal-dual methods with Mehrota predictor-corrector are effective and consistent for reliably solving QP embedded optimization problems within 5-25iterations, without warm-start.

 <a name="slack-variables"></a>
 ### Introducing Slack Variables